Which activities or events require special events permits?

 At times people apply for permits with smaller groups because they want to make sure they will be able to use a specific area in the park and that no one else has been issued a permit to use that area – as in the case of wedding photography.

-While a permit does not guarantee exclusive use of an area within the park, it does give the permit-holder the right to hold his or her event in a specific area and ensures that other groups are not issued a permit to use the same space.
-You should always keep a copy of your permit with you the day of your event.
-Also, applying for a permit alerts our staff of your plans; they can then make recommendations on the most desirable locations or dates for your gathering.
-Please contact the administrator’s office if you have any questions about when you might need to apply for a permit with a smaller group.
+While a permit does not guarantee exclusive use of an area within this public park, it does give the permit-holder the right to hold his or her event in a specific area and ensures that other groups are not issued a permit to use the same space.
+You should always keep a copy of your permit with you on the day of your event.
+Also, applying for a permit alerts NYC Parks staff of your plans; they can then make recommendations on the most desirable locations or dates for your gathering.
+Contact the administrator’s office if you have any questions about when you might need to apply for a permit with a smaller group.
+Email [email protected].

 Do I need to get a permit for my school or camp group to visit a park, even if we’re only going for a few hours?

-Yes, but call the Manhattan borough office at (212) 408-0226 to get the proper forms.
-The form you need might not necessarily be a special events permit application.
+Yes, but call the Manhattan Borough Office at (212) 408-0226 to get the proper forms.
+The form you need might not necessarily be the special events permit application.

 Will I get everything I ask for in my application?

-While we do try to accommodate our clients’ requests as much as possible, it is sometimes necessary to offer the applicant different times, locations, or dates for events, due to the volume of requests and park rules and conditions.
+While NYC Parks does try to accommodate requests as much as possible, it is sometimes necessary to offer the applicant different times, locations, or dates for events, due to the volume of requests and park rules and conditions.

 May I hold my event on a major holiday weekend (like Memorial Day, Independence Day, or Labor Day)?

-No, we are not able to issue permits for major holiday weekends.
-We keep spaces clear for public use on a first-come, first-served basis on those days.
+No, NYC Parks isn’t able to issue permits for major holiday weekends to keep spaces clear for public use on a first-come, first-served basis on those days.

 With an event permit for a park, will an area be cordoned off for our use only?